 In its guide, the FTC stressed the principles of “Accuracy“, “Transparency,” and “Clear and Conspicuous” as ways to keep app developers from violating costly privacy laws and regulatory requirements.
 In summary, here are the FTC’s top 5 takeaways:

 As the famous British writer Saki once wrote, “a little inaccuracy sometimes saves tons of explanation.”
 In the FTC’s eyes, once you offer your app to the public, you become an advertiser.

-Therefore, provide all information to users that is easy to find and understand.
-The FTC's Business Center offers further guidance on how to make proper claims for certain types of apps.
+Therefore, provide all information that is easy to find and understand to users.
+The FTC’s Business Center offers further guidance on how to make proper claims for certain types of apps.

 2) Transparency and Accuracy

 3) To Honor and Obey

 The FTC has fined dozens of app developers who claimed to safeguard user data in a certain way but were not living up to their claims.
 Many other app developers have also been fined for making broad statements about their practices and failing to disclose the full extent of their data sharing activities.
 If you make statements about how user data will be collected and stored, you must live up to those statements.
 If you need to materially change your data collection practices in the future, it is suggested by the FTC that you must also obtain your users’ consent.